MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-twilio.md

 ms.reviewer: mainguy
 ms.service: bot-service
 ms.topic: how-to
-ms.date: 03/22/2022
+ms.date: 08/05/2022
 ---

 # Connect a bot to Twilio

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 You can configure your bot to communicate with people using the Twilio cloud communication platform.
-This article describes how configure a bot to communicate using Twilio by creating a TwiML application and connecting the bot in the Azure portal.
+This article describes how to configure a bot to communicate using Twilio by creating a TwiML application and connecting the bot in the Azure portal.

 ## Prerequisites